msooseth/reentrancy-attack/README.md

 ## Step-by-Step Guide
 1. Load the GitHub repo
-2. Compile
-3. Deploy FundRaiser
+2. Compile & Deploy FundRaiser
-4. Deploy Attacker, with FundRaiser address as parameter
+3. Compile & Deploy Attacker, with FundRaiser address as parameter
-5. Set Value to 10000 and call `deposit` on Fundraiser.
+4. Set Value to 10000 and call `deposit` on Fundraiser.
 This will deposit money on YOUR balance
-6. Call getTotalFunds on Fundraiser.
+5. Call getTotalFunds on Fundraiser.
 Should show 10000.
-7. Set Value to 400 and call `depositFunds` on Attacker.
+6. Set Value to 400 and call `depositFunds` on Attacker.
 This will deposit money on the ATTACKER's balance
-8. Call getTotalFunds on Fundraiser.
+7. Call getTotalFunds on Fundraiser.
 Should show 10400.
-9. Call getFunds on Attacker.
+8. Call getFunds on Attacker.
 Should show 0.
 The attacker has 0 funds currently.
-10. Call withdrawFunds on Attacker.
+9. Call withdrawFunds on Attacker.
 This is the attack.
-11. Call getFunds on Attacker.
+10. Call getFunds on Attacker.
 Should show 1600 -- 4x what the Attacker deposited!

 ## Disclaimer
 Use this repo for the purpose of study.